swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 `info.json` bundle manifests at the root of artifact bundles should specify `"type": "swiftSDK"` for corresponding artifacts.
-Artifact identifiers in this manifest file uniquely identify a Swift SDK, and `supportedTriples` property in `info.json` should contain build-time triples that a given Swift SDK supports.
+Artifact identifiers in this manifest file uniquely identify a Swift SDK, and `supportedTriples` property in `info.json` should contain host triples that a given Swift SDK supports.
 The rest of the properties of bundle manifests introduced in SE-0305 are preserved.

 Here's how `info.json` file could look like for `swift-5.9_ubuntu.artifactbundle` introduced in the example